 A major renovation and reinstallation of four galleries at the heart of the Museum’s George D. and Margo Behrakis Wing for Art of the Ancient World, is now underway.
 The galleries will display nearly 500 objects ranging from the beginnings of Greek art (about 1,100 BC) through the fall of Constantinople in the 15th century and into the present day.

-A head depicting Polyphemos, the Cyclops who Odysseus and his men encounter on their way back home from Troy, is also on display at the MFA.
+In addition to the ancient Greek earring, visitors can see a head depicting Polyphemos, the Cyclops who Odysseus and his men encounter on their way back home from Troy.
 When the warriors take refuge in the cave of the one-eyed Cyclops, Odysseus asks the giant to welcome them as Zeus would wish.
 Hear the reply of Polyphemos in Robert Fagles’s translation of The Odyssey, read by Jeremiah Kissel, in an audio recording produced by the Museum, here.

 Scheduled to open in the Autumn of 2021, this project will create a grand entry for visitors to the MFA’s renowned collection of Classical art — considered to be one of the finest and most comprehensive in the world.
 The galleries will showcase iconic highlights of the collection, including many objects that have not been on view, adding to a renovated suite of 11 Classical galleries completed since 2009 — most recently “Daily Life in Ancient Greece.”